masekj/SampleTiler/README.md

 For details see the publication:

 [1] Jan Mašek & Miroslav Vořechovský: Optimal sampling in a hypercube: stratified sample tiling.
-Advances in Engineering Software, 2023.
 In review.

 The project is also runnable on Binder: